Los Angeles nonprofits assist as Texas sends dozens of migrants to California by bus – KION546

 Nonprofits respond to migrants’ arrival

+“He said, ‘I don’t know how to read.
+I don’t know what this paper says.
+All I know is that they told me I need to be somewhere in New York.
+Is that nearby?’
+And I said no,” Cabrera said.

+The non-profit has already helped some get on their way to other states to continue their immigration process.

-The Haitian Bridge Alliance was one of the nonprofits that were present when the migrants arrived to Los Angeles, according to Daniel Tse, who serves as the group’s asylum taskforce coordinator.
+The Haitian Bridge Alliance was one of the nonprofits present when the migrants arrived to Los Angeles, according to Daniel Tse, who serves as the group’s asylum taskforce coordinator.

 “We coordinated with the city (of Los Angeles) and the mayor’s office to make sure these individuals were greeted with dignity and to make sure they received the assistance that they needed,” Tse said.